munificent/game-programming-patterns/book/component.markdown

         free-for-all.

-     *  *The two components are tightly coupled.* The downside of the free-for-fall.
+     *  *The two components are tightly coupled.* The downside of the free-for-all.
 We've basically taken a step back towards our monolithic class.
 It's not quite as bad as the original single class though, since we're at least restricting the coupling to just the component pairs that need to interact.